Herne Hill: Carnegie Public Library

-The Carnegie Public Library on the road now named Herne Hill Road (not to be confused with the earlier Herne Hill Road, now known as Herne Hill) opened in 1906 after a Lambeth librarian got a grant from Andrew Carnegie for building a library within the Herne Hill area.
+The Carnegie Public Library on Herne Hill Road (not to be confused with the much older road known as Herne Hill) opened in 1906 after a Lambeth librarian was awarded a grant from Andrew Carnegie for building a library within the Herne Hill area.
 It is also a listed Grade II building.

-Sax Rohmer - 51 Herne Hill
+Sax Rohmer – 51 Herne Hill

-A Blue Plaque at 51 Herne Hill (by the junction with Danecroft Road) marks the former home of author Sax Rohmer (a.k.a.
-Arthur Henry Ward), most famous as author of the series of novels featuring the master criminal Dr. Fu Manchu.
+A Blue plaque at 51 Herne Hill (by the junction with Danecroft Road) marks the former home of Sax Rohmer (a.k.a.
+Arthur Henry Ward), author of a series of novels featuring the fictional master criminal Dr. Fu Manchu.

 Politics

-Herne Hill is represented on the Southwark London Borough Council by councillors for Dulwich Village ward and on the Lambeth London Borough Council by councillors for both the Herne Hill & Loughborough Junction and West Dulwich wards.
-Both wards are held by the Labour Party although Dulwich Village was historically a Conservative ward until the 2018 Southwark London Borough Council elections.
+Herne Hill is represented on Southwark Council by councillors for Dulwich Village ward (two councillors) and on Lambeth Council by councillors for Herne Hill and Loughborough Junction ward (three councillors) and West Dulwich ward (two councillors).
+All three wards are currently represented by councillors from the Labour Party.
 Herne Hill is represented in the London Assembly by Marina Ahmad and in Westminster by Helen Hayes.